blakkan/CabStuff/README.md

 # Purpose and use-cases

 Our goal is to model demand for taxi and ride service vehicles in New York City.
-We are not concerned with actual cab dispatch, but want to predict overall bourough demand (on an hourly basis) so that cab companies and ride hailing services can pre-postition cabs (and cab service staff) at appropriate depots.
+We are not concerned with actual cab dispatch, but want to predict overall borough demand (on an hourly basis) so that cab companies and ride hailing services can pre-position cabs (and cab service staff) at appropriate depots.

-We forecast cab (and ride-service) demand as a function of zipcode, ride type (yellow/green), month, day-of-month, day-of-week, temperature, precipition, windspeed and features that are combination of these.
+We forecast cab (and ride-service) demand as a function of zip code, ride type (yellow/green), month, day-of-month, day-of-week, temperature, precipitation, wind speed and features that are combination of these.

 # Architecture